-The SBCI supported sanctioned lending for the year, across all its product lines, totalled €247m with 2,877 loans to SMEs and an average loan size of €86,000.
-New loans were deployed across a broad regional spread with Agriculture accounting for 23% of loans, 18% Wholesale & Retail and Construction Services 11%.
-The SBCI continues to work on a pipeline of potential on-lenders to deliver lower cost finance to the market.
+In 2020, the SBCI supported sanctioned lending for the year, across all its product lines, totalling €835.7m with 7,639 loans to SMEs and an average loan size of €109,438.
+New loans were deployed across a broad sectoral spread.
+Some of the larger sectors availing of SBCI facilities are - Agriculture 29%, Wholesale & Retail 15%, Construction Services 11%, Manufacturing Services 9%, and Accommodation and Food Trade 7%.